Old-Farmer/Copy_and_Translate/README.md

 `"google"` engine (**default engine**) uses googletrans lib, so using it is totally free and no configuration is required. **Please ensure that you can access the Google Translate website.**

 `"mode"` can be set as `"dark"` or `"light"`.

+`"xx_shortcut_key"` specify shortcut key combinations for functions.
+Key combinations are sequences of key identifiers separated by `"+"`.
+Key identifiers are either single characters representing a keyboard key, such as `"a"`, or special key names identified by names enclosed by brackets, such as `"<ctrl>"`. **You can set your own shortcut key combinations for convenience.**

 ## Language Support